List of Accel World characters

-The Accel World light novel, manga and anime series features a large cast of characters created by Reki Kawahara and illustrated by HIMA.
+The Accel World light novel and anime series features a large cast of characters created by Reki Kawahara and illustrated by HIMA.
 Set in Tokyo in 2046 when devices known as Neuro-Linkers have enabled fully integrated augmented reality, the main character Haruyuki Arita is offered a virtual reality massive multiplayer online (VRMMO) fighting game called Brain Burst by Kuroyukihime, the student council vice-president at his school.
 Together with Kuroyukihime and his other friends, Haruyuki fights as a Burst Linker to ultimately attain level 10, the highest attainable level, and meet the creator of Brain Burst to learn its true purpose.

 Nega Nebulas (Black Legion)

 The main characters are members of Nega Nebulas, also known as the Black Legion.